Hyle-org/devhub-hyle/docs/developers/getting-started/your-first-smart-contract.md

 Hylé will now verify your proof.
 After verification, your transaction is settled, updating the state of the contract.

+### Verifying your contract's state

-Your contract state is visible at: `https://hyleou.hyle.eu/contract/$CONTRACT_NAME`
+Your contract's state digest is visible at: `https://hyleou.hyle.eu/contract/$CONTRACT_NAME`

 You can choose to run the command below instead: